MajdKhuzam/Brain-Tumor-Data-Augmentation-Segmantation/README.md

 # Brain Tumor Data Augmentation — WGAN-GP + U-Net

 > A two-stage deep learning pipeline for synthetic brain MRI data augmentation.
-A WGAN-GP generates realistic brain tumor images, and a U-Net automatically predicts segmentation masks for each generated image.
+A WGAN-GP generates realistic brain tumor images (FID 72.4), and a U-Net automatically predicts segmentation masks for each generated image (Dice 0.845, IoU 0.735).
+Trained the WGAN-GP for 1,500 epochs on 3,000 MRI images augmented to 9,000 samples, and the U-Net for 20 epochs on 3,000 images augmented to 15,000 samples.

 ---